 Leave time for an open-ended question

-Review the interview immediately
+After the interview

 Send your follow-up questions with a thank you note